jaydenweaver/search/embedding/README.md

 ## Notes

-- For large datasets, it is recommended to use ```streaming ingestion``` with batches to avoid memory issues.
 - Adjust ```batch_size``` and ```sleep_between_batches``` to stay within OpenAI API rate limits.
 - Only papers in the specified category and after the specified year are processed.